-We can then discuss the needs of your child or young person and organise a visit to one of our sessions.
+We can discuss the needs of your child or young adult and organise a visit to one of our sessions.
 You will be asked to complete registration forms and an 'All About Me' form so we can ensure we meet your child's or young person's individual needs.
 For examples of these forms please click on the links below.
 You can print off and complete the forms before your visit, if you prefer.

 Child & Young Person Registration Form (Word Format)

 Child & Young Person Registration Form (PDF Format)

 Child & Young Person All About Me Form (Word Format)

 Child & Young Person All About Me Form (PDF Format)